Are language apps effective? Or maybe not?

-Language can serve as the gateway to different societies and cultures
+Language can serve as the gateway to different societies and cultures.

 Are you looking for a way to completely immerse yourself in a new culture by learning the local language?

-Language apps have been on the rise in recent years as popular apps are said to be revolutionizing language learning across the globe.
 Millions of people are turning to language learning apps for a hands-on solution and the convenience of being able to learn a language from anywhere at any time.

 In the United States alone, more people are learning languages through the mobile language app Duolingo, than in the public school system.
-They reported having more than 57.8 million users are currently registered in the language learning process.

 It’s no secret that most people complain about the traditional ways of language learning, such as studying grammar and textbooks.